Rare plants and animals, and natural communities

 Rare species data are available through the Kansas Biological Survey's Kansas Natural Resource Planner, an online mapping tool.
 To request a review for a specific project area, please see our page on data and project reviews.

-Lists of the rare plants, rare animals and natural communities for which we maintain site-specific information (our “Element Tracking” lists) are available here.
+Lists of the rare plants, rare animals and natural communities for which we maintain site-specific information (our “Element Tracking” lists) are available by request.
 Each species and natural community is assigned global and state conservation status ranks.
+Please contact Jennifer Delisle (email@example.com) regarding the following documents and publications:

 Links to other resources on Kansas plants and animals